A reminiscence from earlier days-

 A bar band in Pocatello in the early 70's didn't have to worry about much besides keeping the tempo upbeat, once the people started to dance.
 If you tried to play a slow ballad at the wrong moment during the evening, the people could get ugly in a real hurry.
 One night, early in the evening when the people had all left their tables and were just starting to get sweaty and rowdy, I decided that I was in the mood to play a slow number that we had just learned.
 My bandmates assured me that this was the wrong time for it; we needed to play another dance number, but for some stupid reason I insisted.
 About half a minute into the song as I was crooning, the people were standing and glaring at us with increasing hostility.
 We cut that nonsense very short and went back to what they wanted; boogie-tempo.
 Kevin gave me a significant look.
 I was learning who was making who dance, here.

 Our lifestyle was interesting, for awhile.
 We were a four piece country-rock band, working full-time.
 When we really got cooking on a night, and all the bodies on the dance floor would be moving frenetically to our rhythm, I would reflect that there were worse ways to be making a living.
 Here we were, getting paid for doing what we would probably have been doing anyway, right about then.
 The four of us shared a house in Pocatello; one hundred bucks a month split 4 ways, and the living was easy.
 When we weren't working, we were always practicing, and there were always people coming over to hang out at the house to listen, to party, to eat whatever food we had, to leave their empty beer cans lying around.
 I was the house maid (as well as playing 2nd-lead guitar, as we called it), and I was always trying to keep the house in a condition something like what a civilized creature would live in.
-When I grumbled about it, everybody would always protest, "Lenny, we'll help you clean the place up!
+When I grumbled about the constant mess I always had to clean up, everybody would protest, "Lenny, we'll help you clean the place up!
 Relax.
 We'll help you tomorrow."
 Uh-huh.

 One night, Fleetwood Mac came to Pocatello, to play in the somethingDome at the local college.
 They were kicking off a nationwide tour in our little backwater town, and it was a really big event for the town.
 A great many people went, and since it was a night off for our band, we went too.
 I was excited that I would get to see Christine McVie, who I thought was very fine.
-The other girl-member of the band, Stevie Nicks, was actually drunk during the concert.
+The other girl in the band, Stevie Nicks, was actually drunk during the concert.
 She disrespected the audience; she didn't seem to care about the show, just because we were hayseeds or hicks or something.
-During the show, she kept leaning drunkenly on my love Christy, who shrugged her off several times, and at one point gave her a very angry look right on stage.
+During the show, she kept leaning drunkenly on Christy, who shrugged her off several times, and at one point gave her a very angry look right on stage.
 It was clear that it was important to Christy to do a good show even if we were just ignorant cowboys, and I loved her even more for it.

 In two years of driving around Idaho, I did see some interesting things.
 Our bass